Sore, cracked or bleeding nipples

 - Ensure the nipple, much of the areola and some surrounding breast are in your baby’s mouth.

-- If your baby only takes your nipple into their mouth, without a mouthful of breast they will not feed well and it may cause pain.
+- If your baby only takes your nipple into their mouth, without a mouthful of breast they will not feed well.
+It may also lead to pain.

 - Your baby’s mouth should be open wide with a large amount of your breast inside.

 After a few rapid gulps, your baby should start to suck and swallow in a regular rhythm.
-Once you have both got the hang of it, breastfeeding should not be painful.
+Breastfeeding should not be painful.

 If the attachment feels uncomfortable, break your baby’s suction by putting your finger in the corner of their mouth.
 Take your baby off and let them re-latch to your breast.
 Try different feeding positions.